jase-languasco/reading-ease-tool/README.md

-# reading-ease-tool
+# Reading Ease Tool
-A test I took on Up Work that accepts a string and parses it determining how difficult it is to read.
+A program that excepts a string and determines the reading difficulty